Frequently asked questions for candidates:

 It varies between candidates, but anticipate around 8-10 hours.

 Print edition manuals will be delivered to you within 10 working days of making your booking via post.
 Postage times depend on your location.
-Please be aware the that manual is a bulky folder larger than A4 in size, so please check with your local post office in case of redirection after this period.
+Please be aware the that manual is a bulky item around A4 in size, so please check with your local post office in case of redirection after this period.

-Pre-course information will either be posted with your hard copy manual, or emailed with your e-book.
+Pre-course information will be posted with your manual.

 APLS has submitted an application for re-accreditation with the RACGP QI&CPD program for the 2017-2019 triennium.
 Whilst our application is currently pending, APLS is unable to allocate QI & CPD points at this time.